qhtjrmin/GPrimer/README.md

 $ chmod +x build.sh
 $ ./build.sh
 ```
 The source codes are in "src" folder.
+You can directly use the binary file in 'execution_file' folder for execution of GPrimer without compilation.

 ## Environment
 GPrimer needs the following softwares to be installed in the system: